Not Fine in School

 FIND YOUR LA ATTENDANCE INFO

-10. RESEARCH RELEVANT LEGISLATION
+10. RESEARCH RELEVANT LEGISLATION & DfE GUIDANCE

 • Local authorities are responsible for arranging suitable education for children of compulsory school age who, because of health reasons, would otherwise not receive suitable education (section 19, Education Act 1996).
 This applies whether or not the child is registered at a school and whatever type of school they attend.
 The education must be full-time or as close to full-time as the child’s health allows.